hbctraining/Intro-to-shell-flipped/lessons/02_wildcards_shortcuts.md

 2. List all of the files in `/bin` that contain the letter 'a'
 3. List all of the files in `/bin` that end with the letter 'o'

 BONUS: Using one command to list all of the files in `/bin` that contain either 'a' or 'c'.
+(Hint: you might need to use a different wildcard here.
+Refer to this [post](https://www.tecmint.com/use-wildcards-to-match-filenames-in-linux/) for some ideas.)

 ****